jak9527/RIT-Mock-EStore/docs/DesignDoc.md

 ## Executive Summary

 An online e-store for RIT to sell off many notable landmarks including bricks, various statues from around campus, and decorative trees from lobbies.
-Uses a database implementation and includes an auction feature for users to sell their own items on the e-store.
+Uses a MongoDB Atlas implementation and includes an auction feature for users to sell their own items on the e-store.

 ### Purpose